MingxiaGuo/English/EF/4-1_Entertainment.md

 ## Expressions: Suggesting activities
 * Let's + base form of verb
-  * Let's gp to the dance performance.
+  * Let's go to the dance performance.
-* 'How about' pr 'What about' + verb +'-ing'
+* 'How about' or 'What about' + verb +'-ing'
   * What about meeting some friends?
 * 'Cloud' + base form of verb
   * We cloud go out for a drink at Harry's Bar